1925 Alabama Crimson Tide football team: Birmingham–Southern

 Only one team scored on the Tide all regular season — Birmingham–Southern managed a touchdown after recovering a Grant Gillis fumble at the Alabama 25-yard line.
 Aided by two offside penalties, the Panthers drove the ball into the endzone.
 The Tide won 50–7.
 Hubert and Winslett scored two touchdowns each; and Rosenfeld, Gillis, Johnson and Barnes one each.
 The last period went scoreless.
-The victory brought Alabama's all-time record against Birmingham–Southern to 3–0 in what was the final game played between the schools.